-Earliest sunsets for 40 degrees N. around now | EarthSky.org
+Earliest sunset for 40 degrees N. around now

-Image at top: New York City sunset by Flickr user Jerry Ferguson.

 For the southernmost U.S. and similar latitudes – around 30 degrees north latitude – the earliest sunsets of the year happen in late November and early December.
-For latitudes further north – around 40 degrees N. latitude – the year’s earliest sunsets happen around December 7.
+For latitudes further north – around 40 degrees north latitude – the year’s earliest sunsets are happening this week, the week of December 6, 2021.
 That would be the latitude of New York City; Philadelphia, Pennsylvania; Kansas City, Missouri; Denver, Colorado; Reno, Nevada; Beijing, China; Madrid, Spain; and Naples, Italy.

 Southern Hemisphere?
-For 40 degrees south latitude, the year’s earliest sunrises happen around December 7, as you progress toward your year’s longest day at the December solstice.
+For 40 degrees south latitude, the year’s earliest sunrises happen this week, as you progress toward your longest day at the December solstice.

 Closer to the Arctic and Antarctic Circles, the earliest sunset and earliest sunrise happen nearer the solstice.